Beta8397/virtual_robot/README.md

 front of the robot.

 The field can be thought of as 12 feet wide.
-The field graphic (currently gray, with a pair of adjacent blue/red bands) is obtained from a 600x600 pixel bitmap (.bmp) image.
+The field graphic (currently gray, with a pair of adjacent blue/red bands) is obtained from a bitmap (.bmp) image.
 The color sensor detects the field color beneath the center of the robot.
-The field graphic is easily changed by providing a different 600x600 .bmp image in the background.Background class.
+The field graphic is easily changed by providing a different .bmp image in the background.Background class.
 The .bmp image is in the background.bmp file in the src/virtual_robot.assets folder.
+If a different .bmp image is used, it must be at least as wide and as tall as the field dimensions (currently 576 x 576 pixels to fit on the screen of most laptops).

 An abridged approximation of the FTC SDK is provided.

 User-defined OpModes must be placed in the teamcode package, and must extend opmode.LinearOpMode.
 Each OpMode must be registered by placing its name in the opModes list in the opmodelist.OpModes class.
+Note that this way of registering OpModes differs from the @TeleOp and @Autonomous annotations of the FTC SDK.

 The API for the simulator is documented with a javadoc.